Village Sunday MorningHome / Plumtree Church / Village Sunday Morning

 Or is it a combination of the two?

 Confusingly, the Plumtree entry of the Southwell and Nottingham Church History Project website (a collaboration between the University of Nottingham and the Church of England Diocese of Southwell & Nottingham) uses "Plumtree St Mary" throughout – with the single exception of the introduction page, which states "Plumtree St Mary the Virgin".
-Perhaps this came about because the introduction page was the only page compiled entirely by members of Plumtree church.
+Perhaps this came about because the introduction page was the only one compiled entirely by members of Plumtree church.

 Is this an explanation?

 Why are there two versions?
 Was the formal "Church of Saint Mary the Virgin, Plumtree" expressly adopted to reflect the church’s 19th century heritage (and its 1980s restoration)?
-And is its recent reversion to the simpler "St Mary" intended to attract a younger congregation?
+And is its recent reversion to the simpler "St Mary" intended to appeal to a younger congregation?
 This is a conundrum for the Parochial Church Council to unravel.

 A stone basin in which the priest would traditionally rinse the chalice and paten after mass.
 This is set within a fenestella (a canopied niche) in the south wall.